Religion and Politics

 - American Religion, Politics, and Culture Colloquium for scholars and students to discuss cutting-edge research

 The Center offers a minor in religion and politics that provides an opportunity for sustained exploration of the ways in which religion and politics have intersected in American culture, in both historical and contemporary terms.
 As part of the minor, students may examine any number of issues, including church-state relations, religion’s role in shaping gender and sexuality debates, religion and electoral politics, public conflicts over the nexus of religion and science, and religion’s entwining with reform movements (from abolition to environmentalism).
-The Center’s interdisciplinary minor attracts students from many disciplines, including natural sciences, social sciences, and humanities.
-Whether students are pre-med, pre-law, or pursuing futures in education, business, or the arts, they report that their studies are enriched by our curriculum.
+The Center’s interdisciplinary minor attracts students from many disciplines, including natural sciences, social sciences, and humanities; whether pre-med, pre-law, or pursuing futures in education, business, or the arts, they report that their studies are enriched by our curriculum.

 Contact Info